vipulnaik/diet-exercise-health/primers/immune-system-primer.md

     produced by WBCs.
 For instance, a specific type of WBC may produce a specific class of immunoglobulins.

+    A note on the term "antibody" and its relationship with immunoglobulin.
+Antibodies are the same class of compounds as immunoglobulins.
+The term "antibody" is used when discussing the relationship to the thing the immunoglobulin attacks (the antigen); for instance, "antibodies against the flu virus".
+The term "immunoglobulin" is used more often when thinking of the compounds and their structure.
+It's also worth noting that all immunoglobulins are proteins, but the antigens they attack are not always proteins; there can be antibodies to other macromolecules.

   * But many of the cells are also capable of acting as cells -- using their shape, binding capabilities, and other physical properties -- to execute some of their immune functions.